Astrian/switshot/docs/docs/basic/transfer.md

 :::

 ::: tip
 It is possibile that the Switshot shows “Cannot connect to console” when you connect to Nintendo Switch in a short time.
 It may happened sometime.
 Make sure the connection is solid and click “Try again” button several times.
-If you still unable to connect, please refer to the FAQ section.
+If you still unable to connect, please make some trouble shootings with [“Cannot connect to console” part in Troubleshooting section](/troubleshooting/cannot-connect-to-switch.md).
 :::

 You can click “Transfer” button to start transfer progress when Switshot confirm the connection is established.